DeFiCh/pinkpaper/loan/README.md

 This is not to be confused with _collateralization ratio_.

+### Operator

+Operator plays to role to decide on the following:

+1. Collateral tokens and their respective collateralization values.
+    - For instance, an Operator can decide to allow users to start a Vault in their opspace with the following collateralization factors:
+        - `DFI` at 100% collateralization factor
+        - `BTC` at 100% collateralization factor
+        - `DOGE` at 70% collateralization factor

+Operator, also via opspace's governance values, can decide the following:

+- `LOAN_MIN_COLLATERIZATION_RATIO`: 1.5 (default), for 150% collateralization ratio. _Deprecated for loan scheme attribute_
+- `LOAN_LIQUIDATION_PENALTY`: 0.15 (default), for 15% liquidation penalty.

 ### Loan scheme

 Loan scheme allows an operator to set up different loan schemes under the same Operator.
 Loan schemes allows an operator to define the following: